ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/technical_specification.md

 types:

 * Unique Identifier - Any
-* design weight - Numeric
+* Design Weight - Numeric
 * Threshold - Numeric
-* Minkowski Parameter - Numeric - Optional, only if Minkowski is being used.
+* Minkowski Parameter - Numeric - Optional, only if Minkowski Distance is being used.

 For each single score:
 * adjusted return - Numeric
 * Auxiliary Value - Numeric
 * Standardising factor - Numeric
+* Weight - Numeric - Optional, only if Weighted Mean is used.

 #### 3.1.1 Validation